danmar/cppcheck/win_installer/readme.txt

 and modify RuntimesFolder -macro in begin of cppcheck.iss to point to the folder where files are.
 You can find runtime files from VS installation or from net.

+NOTE: To make local installation of runtimes to work you must remove the publicKeyToken="blahblah" -attribute from the manifest file.

 QT Libraries:
 Visual Studio is used to build the GUI executable.
 And QT must be build with VS